0xraviny/0xraviny/README.md

-# Hi there! 👋 I'm Ravi, a Software Development Manager.
+# Hi there! 👋 I'm Ravi, a Product Manager.

 🔧 Passionate about building cutting-edge tools and leading high-performing development teams.